the-creative-tester/blog/_posts/2016-02-07-Java-REST-API-Testing.md

-## REST Assured, Cucumber-JVM and Gradle
+## REST Assured, Cucumber-JVM and Gradle in Java

 ### Introduction